SAP-samples/business-network-spatial-service-samples/GUIDE.md

     }
     ```

-5. Create a new file name `webpack.config.js` and paste the following code to the file:
+5. This project uses `Webpack` to build.
+Hence, you would need to create a Webpack configuration file (`webpack.config.js`) with the following code:

     ```js
     const path = require('path');